-We sell both vented and condenser tumble dryers.
+We offer both heat pump and condenser tumble dryers.

 Here's how to choose:

 - Can install your tumble dryer in a well-ventilated room

 Then consider a condenser dryer.
 They separate water from the moist air into a container which you empty after drying.
 An option with heat pump technology can also help save energy.

 - Have limited space

 - Don’t do enough laundry to warrant a full-sized dryer or have a small household